Fishers

 Threats Facing Fishers

-Intentional reintroduction efforts also helped Fisher populations rebound.
+Intentional reintroduction efforts also helped populations rebound.
 In the 1950s, with permission from each state, logging companies reintroduced Fishers into northern New England to control porcupines.
 At the time, porcupines were decimating seedlings planted by the timber companies to reestablish trees in logged areas—and Fishers were the only species that deliberately target porcupines as prey.

-How Mass Audubon Helps Fishers
+How Mass Audubon Supports Fishers